Bit Academy - developing the next generation of tech talent

 Amsterdam-founded Bit Academy is dedicated to tackling a shortage in tech talent by transforming tech education - first in the Netherlands, then on to the rest of the world.
 I amsterdam spoke with co-founder Dennis Berkhof about what makes Bit Academy a unique place to learn.

 Transforming tech education

-Berkhof has the insight; he and fellow co-founder Marco van der Werf ran the academy’s predecessor, Bit Students, in which a group of high-flying tech students “jump-started” prototypes for companies.
-As well as spearheading innovations, students benefited from a more advanced and intensive learning environment than the average tech company.
+Berkhof has the experience to back up the insight.
+He and fellow co-founder, Marco van der Werf, ran the academy’s predecessor Bit Students.
+This programme focused on a group of high-flying tech students “jump-starting” prototypes for companies.
+By spearheading innovations, students benefited from a more advanced and intensive learning environment than the average tech company.

 Learning by doing

-On graduating, students receive a level 4 diploma and go on to a Bachelors’ course or find a job.
-The academy’s latest venture, Upskill, open to alumni or tech professionals looking to brush up on programming, further emphasises the value of staying ahead of the curve.
+Upon graduating, students receive a level 4 diploma and go on to a Bachelors’ course or find a job.
+Upskill is the academy’s latest venture and is open to alumni or tech professionals looking to brush up on programming, further emphasising the value of staying ahead of the curve.